Creatives Flagging Tool

 When you do flag a creative, please provide some context around why you find this ad to be a violation in the email (e.g. offensive, broken, blank ad).

 If you are unable to get the function to work check the following:

-IMPORTANT: The creative flagging tool only works on direct sold, custom networks(JS tags), marketplace, and server to server ad networks.
-It will not work with native ad networks for banner and interstitial ad formats.
+IMPORTANT: The creative flagging tool only works on Direct Serve, custom networks(JS tags), and marketplace.
+It will not work with sdk mediated ad networks.

 Make sure that all of your swipes are within the actual ad.
 We don’t count swipes that leave the ad view.